 Weight Watchers says you should eat a low-fat, plant-based diet with their points system.

 Vinnie Tortorich says anything goes, but stay away from sweeteners and grains (NSNG).

-The Paleo diet says stay away from grains, but go extra-heavy on the fat and use honey and stevia to sweeten things up.
+The Paleo diet says stay away from grains and dairy, but go extra-heavy on the protein and use honey and stevia to sweeten things up.

 And of course, all kinds of companies are out there saying they’ll sell you the foods they’ve had specially made up in a factory somewhere with science-y formulas that make the fat just melt right off of your body.

 I’ve tried a lot of different methods over the years.
 Originally, I went with the “I’m just going to eat healthy foods” plan.
 That consisted of me wandering through the grocery store buying foods that said something about being healthy, bringing it all home, spending hours trying to find a recipe I could pull together with the random stuff I bought and winding up just going out.

 At one point, I tried Weight Watchers, too.